wayism/org/content/_index.md

 ## What is Wayism?

-Wayism is an existential philosophy recognizing that **all humans** are on a sacred journey.
+Wayism is an ancient existential philosophy recognizing that **all humans** are on a sacred journey.
 We call this the *Butterfly Path* because, like a caterpillar transforms into a butterfly, human souls evolve into immortal spiritual beings.

 ## Core Understanding